ARM-software/arm-trusted-firmware/docs/plat/nvidia-tegra.rst

     TARGET_SOC=<target-soc e.g. t194|t186|t210> SPD=<dispatcher e.g. trusty|tlkd>
     bl31

+Note that all Tegra platforms only support compiling with GCC or ARMCLANG.
+Clang is not supported.
+Images will compile with clang, but will not boot.

 Platforms wanting to use different TZDRAM\_BASE, can add ``TZDRAM_BASE=<value>`` to the build command line.